r-lib/hugodown/README.md

 [![Codecov test coverage](https://codecov.io/gh/r-lib/hugodown/branch/master/graph/badge.svg)](https://codecov.io/gh/r-lib/hugodown?branch=master)
 <!-- badges: end -->

 hugodown is an experimental package that aims to facilitate the use of [RMarkdown](http://rmarkdown.rstudio.com/) and [hugo](http://gohugo.io/) together.
-It's similar to [blogdown](https://bookdown.org/yihui/blogdown/), but is focussed purely on Hugo websites, and enforces a stricter partitioning of roles: hugodown is responsible for transforming `.Rmd` to `.md`, and is hugo responsible for transforming `.md` to `.html`.
+It's similar to [blogdown](https://bookdown.org/yihui/blogdown/), but is focussed purely on Hugo websites, and enforces a stricter partitioning of roles: hugodown is responsible for transforming `.Rmd` to `.md`, and hugo is responsible for transforming `.md` to `.html`.

 ## Compared to blogdown

 Probably the biggest advantage of hugodown over blogdown is that it only re-runs your R code when you explicitly ask for it (by knitting the post).
-This makes hugodown considerably easy to use for long-running blogs and blogs with multiple contributors.
+This makes hugodown considerably easier to use for long-running blogs and blogs with multiple contributors.
 Otherwise, it provides the best of blogdown's [two Rmarkdown variants](https://bookdown.org/yihui/blogdown/output-format.html): `.Rmd` and `.Rmarkdown`.

 | Feature               | hugodown `.Rmd` | blogdown `.Rmd` | blogdown `.Rmarkdown` |
 |-----------------------|-----------------|-----------------|-----------------------|